Goa fun, from church to sand

 Goan cuisine retains a strong Portuguese influence.
-Try amotik (sour hot curry), or sorpotel (a pork, liver, chilli, ginger and garlic dish) or chicken xacuti, with a bowl of rice.
-Or try the tongue-cauterising vinegar-and-chilli Goa sausages.
+A must-try is vindaloo – which, in Goa, where the dish originated, is significantly different from the varieties you may be used to.
+Chock full of garlic and vinegar, Goan vindaloo packs quite the punch.
+Other recommendations include amotik (sour hot curry), sorpotel (a spicy and fatty pork, liver, chilli, ginger and garlic dish), chicken xacuti (a coconut and poppy seed curry) and tongue-cauterising vinegar-and-chilli Goa sausages.
 Add spices according to your taste.
 Traditional buildings are brightly coloured.
-Everything goes – yellow, green, purple, blue and even florescent pink.
+Everything goes – yellow, green, purple, blue and even fluorescent pink.
 Starched austere white is reserved for the churches.

 No Goa fun guide would be complete without mention of the state’s most famous drink, the intoxicating, locally brewed feni, of which there are two kinds – one made from palm sap and the other from the fruit of the cashew tree.
 Local scuttlebutt has it that feni was first introduced about 500 years ago, to control resistance by locals against their foreign masters.
 As with opium, regular feni intake helped keep the populace quiet, or fast asleep.

 Goa today remains largely asleep – with or without the feni – and continues to bask in sunshine, music and revelry to the accompaniment of crashing surf, lazily strumming guitars and pealing church bells.
 Money has never been a driving pursuit.
 Old Goan women are content making “lots of money” carting lunchboxes.
 Hoteliers are much more alert, and climbing room rates will attest to some measure of business acumen.